L-Tek/solutions/docs/firmware-upgrade-ble.md

 ## How to upgrade firmware on a bluetooth device

-* First download `nRF Connect` app onto your mobile device and scan for devices
+* First, download `nRF Connect` app onto your mobile device and scan for devices

 * Connect to your device and press DFU button